btsecom/docs/source/futures/en/index.html.md

 }
 ```

-`GET /api/v2.1/settle_in`
+`POST /api/v2.1/settle_in`

-Changes the settlement currency for the position in the current markeP
+Changes the settlement currency for the position in the current market

 ### Request Parameters